Pharmacist and Intern Pharmacist Vaccinators

 Funded influenza vaccines are ordered through Healthcare Logistics (HCL).
 HCL cater for most non-funded vaccines as well.
 Minimum quantities apply and orders can be placed online.

-COVID and funded MMR/Boostrix/Bexsero/MenQuadfi and Shingrix vaccine orders are placed through CIR.
+COVID-19 and funded MMR/Boostrix/Bexsero/MenQuadfi and Shingrix vaccine orders are placed through the CIR inventory portal.

 Other vaccines can be ordered through the pharmacy’s pharmaceutical wholesaler.